-Synageva BioPharma Corp. is recruiting patients to participate in a clinical trial that evaluates sebelipase alfa (SBC-102) as an enzyme replacement therapy for Lysosomal Acid Lipase (LAL) Deficiency.
+Synageva BioPharma Corp. is recruiting patients to participate in global clinical trials that evaluate sebelipase alfa (SBC-102) as an enzyme replacement therapy for Lysosomal Acid Lipase (LAL) Deficiency.
 For more information, please visit clinicaltrials.gov, or click here if you would like to contact Synageva regarding LAL Deficiency.

 Lysosomal Acid Lipase (LAL) Deficiency